discordjs/guide/guide/command-handling/dynamic-commands.md

 	} else if (command === 'server') {
 		client.commands.get('server').execute(message, args);
 	}
-	// do the same for the rest of the commands...
+	// do the same for the rest of the commands
 });
 ```